 Pre-College Summer Computer Camps

 Featured Summer Computer Camps

 The University of Florida, a public university in Gainesville, offers a summer computer camp known as Gator Computing.
 This pre-college program is designed for students who would like to enhance their knowledge and skills in the area of computer science and technology.
-Participating students learn about the ways in which computer technology effects people, communities, and the world.
+Participating students learn about the ways in which computer technology affects people, communities, and the world.

 Through this summer computer camp, students have the opportunity to engage in hands-on activities, learn about new technological developments, collaborate with peers, and visit campus technology facilities.
 This program also enables students to gain experience being on a college campus and to learn about the university.

 This computer camp provides students with the opportunity to develop an understanding of the interdisciplinary nature of computer technology and the ways in which technology impacts different fields.
 Participating students have a chance to meet and interact with faculty members from different areas at the university.
 Students also have a chance to learn about college majors and career options in areas that are connected to computer science and technology.

 Participants: High school students who will be entering their freshman, sophomore, or junior year.